 Rescue of two B-25 crews and Japanese prisoner

 On May 4, 1942 departs Milne Bay with Americans from three B-25 Mitchellss that ditched on April 24, 1942 into Mullins Harbor and Baibara Island and proceeds westward via Abau Island to pickup a Japanese Prisoner Of War (POW) PO3c Yoshimitsu Maeda pilot A6M2 Zero 1575 force landed April 28, 1942.
 He and the wreckage of his Zero were loaded aboard Matoma then departs for Fairfax Harbor off Port Moresby.

 Rescue of Ford's B-26 crew, Hall's B-25 crew and P-39 pilot

-During February 1944, this ship was at Port Kembla, NSW.
+During February 1944, Matoma was at Port Kembla, NSW.
 Then assigned to the Royal Australian Navy (RAN) and classified as a Naval Auxiliary Patrol Vessel Matoma with hull number 588.
 Armed with a .303 Vickers machine guns above the forecastle and depth charges on the aft.

-[Date unknown] Sunk without trace in the Gulf of Papua due to unknown causes.
+Matoma was sunk without trace in the Gulf of Papua due to unknown causes, date unknown.